jshaker/webcomponents_test/README.md

 -Separation of concerns: you can now design a component without having to worry about the data.
 Once again, it is very isolated.

--Light Markup: By having re-usable templates, the weight of the HTML transfers drops signficantly as the markup is simplified.
+-Lightweight Markup: By having re-usable templates, the weight of the HTML transfers drops signficantly as the markup is simplified.

 An immediate disappointment that I have noticed with this implementation is when creating custom components that require use of attributes.
 Because I use the content tag to select what's displayed in the Light DOM, the attributes are not transfered to the child.